xin-hedera/hedera-mirror-node/rest/check-state-proof/README.md

 ### Input File

-The tool can be run using a provided input file containing the response from te State Proof Alpha API as follows
+The tool can be run using a provided input file containing the response from the State Proof Alpha API as follows

 `check-state-proof -t <transactionId> -f <filePath>`